Denver weather: Warm weekend before snow, cold arrive

 High pressure will be moving across Colorado, providing the Front Range with abundant sunshine and mild afternoon temperatures for this time of year in Denver.
 The average high is around 44 degrees.

-On Saturday, the forecasted high will be near 50 degrees.
-Sunday will be even warmer, with a reading close to 60 degrees.
-The warm temperatures will make for great tailgating weather for the Broncos versus Chiefs game at Mile High.
+Saturday will be in the 50s, and Sunday in the 60s – making for great tailgating weather for the Broncos versus Chiefs game at Mile High.

 Looking ahead: Storm brings cold, some snow

-The Pinpoint Weather team is tracking a storm swinging down the west coast that will turn toward Colorado, starting out west late on Sunday and arriving closer to metro Denver and the Front Range very late on Monday into Tuesday.
+The Pinpoint Weather team is tracking a winter storm swinging down the west coast that will turn toward Colorado, starting out west early Monday and arriving closer to metro Denver and the Front Range late on Monday into Tuesday.

 The exact track of the center of low pressure will determine what areas see deep snow.
 Right now the track does not favor heavy snow for Denver.
 The northerly track will impact the northeast plains with higher snow totals.
 However, the Front Range will feel the colder temperatures along with some gusty wind.

-The snow will end later on Tuesday as the storm system lifts into the Midwest.
+The snow will end late on Tuesday as the storm system lifts into the Midwest.
 This storm will create travel problems for the middle of the country for days, with snow and wind.

-Denver’s temperatures will remain in the cold 30s for the remainder of next week, despite the return of sunny skies and dry conditions.
+Denver’s temperatures will remain cold in the 30s for the rest of next week, despite the return of sunny skies and dry conditions.